michelletambi/CarServiceFrontEnd/README.md

 **Challenges**
 - Time management
-- Unfamiliarirty with React
+- Unfamiliarity with React
 - Accessing POST URL methods with Axios.
-- Understanding the thought process behing the server side of the project.
+- Understanding the thought process behind the server side of the project.

 **Installing the project**
 -Make sure you have React